Neighbours – you can’t live without them

 Now don’t get me wrong, wonderful things like this still happen in many neighbourhoods across the country but neighbourhood anger seems to be definitely on the rise.
 People are working longer hours, paying off bigger mortgages and collecting more ‘stuff’ and fake status.
 Our media is never far away from lecturing us about our right to entitlement.

 The catch cry “you can have it all” is everywhere in today’s world but the end result of this is often a self-centred attitude that results in big problems with neighbours, whether it’s in high rise apartments or on country farms.

 The moral here, before we get to the info and the attack plan, is that taking a little time to get to know your neighbours can often built bridges that really help smooth the communication lines when a problem arises.
 Judging from a distance is a very easy game plan but getting to know someone you live next to can be very beneficial to your health and happiness.
 We are all diverse and can learn a lot from each other.

-If you want to be involved in some mediation to work out a problem with your neighbour here are your state wide contacts:
+If you need some mediation to work out a problem with your neighbour, here are your state wide contacts:

 Community justice/neighbourhood mediation centres

 New South Wales

 Community Justice Centres

 Neighbour Mediation Services